yseulthb/yseulthb.github.io/_pages/projects.md

 <img src="/assets/images/WashingMachines.jpg" alt="My projects">

 ### Project 1: Mate preference and natural statistics in fish 🐟
-We are designing and conducting several ehavioural experiments to understand how natural statistics influence mate preference in the Darter fish. <br>
+We are designing and conducting several behavioural experiments to understand how natural statistics influence mate preference in the Darter fish. <br>
+The main idea relies on the principle that more frequent stimuli are easier (faster, more efficient) to process because the visual system has adapted to them.
+Could this 'ease' of processing some visual properties influence preference towards those properties?
+We use mate preference as a proxy to test this idea.
+For example, a potential mate whose appearance reflects to some extent the visual properties of their environment might be preferred over another mate that wouldn't or would less.
+This has interesting evolutionary implications as such individuals would have a better reproductive success.
+In the case of darter species, could this partially explain the diversity of their coloration? <br>
 Example of stimulus manipulation: creating different stimuli using a neural style transfer algorithm (Gatys et al. 2015).<br>
 *Side project:* Meta-analysis of all the past Mendelson Lab's studies that investigate mate preference.